Chemo112/students_studying_activity/README.md

-# Utilizing Machine Learning to Predict Mass Shootings: An Evaluation of Isolation Forest and Random Forest Classifier Models
+# Impact of Smartphone Usage on Students’ Study Habits: Distractions and Focus in the Digital Age

  ***Abstract***